Content from Introduction

 Net Zero

-The critical differentiator between net zero and carbon neutral is net zero’s focus on abatement rather than neutralizations and compensations.
+The critical differentiator between net zero and carbon neutral is net zero’s focus on abatement rather than neutralisations and compensations.
 A net-zero target aims to eliminate emissions and only to use offsetting for the residual emissions that you cannot eliminate

 The standard for net zero is being developed by the Science Based Targets initiative (SBTi).
 They calculate that there is a 66% probability of limiting global warming to 1.5°C if we reach a level of abatement of about 90% of all GHG emissions by mid-century.
-So, to meet a net-zero target, an organization needs to eliminate 90% of its emissions by 2050.
-The remaining emissions can only be offset using neutralizations and permanent carbon removals.
+So, to meet a net-zero target, an organisation needs to eliminate 90% of its emissions by 2050.
+The remaining emissions can only be offset using neutralisations and permanent carbon removals.

 A net-zero strategy would mean that the actual amount of carbon in the atmosphere remains constant.